Duet3D/RRF-machine-config-files/README.md

 - Use reduced motor currents during testing, to reduce the possibility of damage
 - Test the Z probe carefully before relying on it for homing or bed probing.
 See the Duet3D wiki page on testing a Z probe.

+The root folders in this repository are machine names.
+Within each root folder are one or more subfolders, each one containing a set of files for the machine.
+The name of the subfolder is composed from the identifier of the contributor, the electronics type (normally -wifi-, -eth-, -maestro- or -duet3-) with suffix -rrf2- if the files are for RepRapFirmware 2 (no suffix if they are for RepRapFirmware 3), followed by other groups of letters describing the machine or configuration variant.
+Within each subfolder is a README.md file with more details about that set of files.

+Files for Duet WiFi will generally work on Duet Ethernet, and vice versa.

 **Contributions**

 Contributions from users are welcomed.
 The preferred way to make a contribution is to fork this repository, add your contribution to the fork, and submit a pull request.